khinsen/re-multif/README.md

 To reproduce our experiments, make sure `octave` is installed and has access to the aforementioned packages, `python3` is also required.
 The script [experiments.py](experiments.py) drives the execution of all simulations and figure generation, so it takes a while to complete.
-It uses the `pdfcrop` command line tool to trim pdf whitespaces, so that is needed as well.
+It uses the `pdfcrop` command line tool to trim pdf whitespaces, so that is needed as well (albeit figure cropping is optional for the purpose of reproduction).
 After all is ready, simply run:

 ```bash